jtv/libpqxx/include/pqxx/doc/getting-started.md

   work final.
 If you don't call this, the work will be rolled back when the transaction object is destroyed.

-* Until then, use the transaction's `exec` functions to execute queries, which you pass in as simple strings.
+* Until then, use the transaction's `exec`, `query_value`, and `stream` functions to execute SQL statements.
+You pass the statements themselves in as simple strings.

 * Most of the `exec` functions return a `pqxx::result` object, which acts as a standard container of rows.

   Each row in a result, in turn, acts as a container of fields.
-You can use array indexing or iterators to access either.
+You can use array indexing or iterators to access either, and convert rows or single values to native C++ types.

 * The field's data is stored internally as a text string.